kul-sudo/eportal-deprecated/README.md

 AI is used when the process of selecting the species the AI thinks will survive the evolution takes place.
 One of the bodies has a shape of a square and this square-shaped body is the one that will have its species survive in the evolution.

 ## How often does the AI predict the survivor species correctly?
-The averaged percent from 2048 evolution is 59.8%
+The averaged percent from 2048 evolutions is 59.8%

 ## Is the AI used beyond the the process of selecting the species?
 it's not.
-However, the species selected by the AI occasionally use [this](#change-behaviour) algorithm
+However, the species selected by the AI occasionally uses the algorithm described in [check out the "Selected species" section of Controls](#controls).

 # Smart chasing <a id="smart-behaviour"></a>
 Smart plant chasing: